 d.
-Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: [help] The uphill slope will be hydroseeded with a native plant mix upon project completion. e.
+Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: [help] No landscaping is planned.
+Rock will be installed on the canal maintenance roads, rip-rap may be installed to protect the canal embankment, and hydroseeding occur on other the disturbed areas. e.
 List all noxious weeds and invasive species known to be on or near the site.
 None Known.

 5. Animals a.
 List any birds and other animals which have been observed on or near the site or are known to be on or near the site.
-Examples include: [help] birds: hawk, heron, eagle, songbirds, other: Ducks mammals: deer, bear, elk, beaver, other: Townsend's Ground Squirrel fish: bass, salmon, trout, herring, shellfish, other b.
-List any threatened and endangered species known to be on or near the site. [help] No threatened or endangered species are known to occur on or near the site, but Townsend's ground squirrels could find suitable habitat in the open spaces nearby on the project location. c.
+Examples include: [help] birds: hawk, heron, eagle, songbirds, other: Herron mammals: deer, bear, elk, beaver, other: Townsend's Ground Squirrel fish: bass, salmon, trout, herring, shellfish, other b.
+List any threatened and endangered species known to be on or near the site. [help] No threatened or endangered species are known to occur on or near the site, but ferruginous hawks, and Townsend's ground squirrels could find suitable habitat in the open spaces nearby on the project location. c.
 Is the site part of a migration route?
 If so, explain. [help] The site is located within the greater Pacific Flyway, a major west coast bird migration route. d.
-Proposed measures to preserve or enhance wildlife, if any: [help] None.
+Proposed measures to preserve or enhance wildlife, if any: [help] Concrete access ramps will be installed in the canal.
+Wildlife may use these ramps to access the canal for water or exit the canal if trapped. e.

-e.
 List any invasive animal species known to be on or near the site.

 None Known.